Creating Truly Memorable Experiences – Hotel Management.

 2. Actions That Create Memorable Experiences

 I think that this will be the other area of focus as hotels try to make a guest’s stay a memorable experience.
 This is an area of great fun where the staff’s imagination should be allowed to run wild with passionate abandon!
-There are so many ways to create a memorable experience, but I am sure that many hotels will fail here because of inflexible procedures and because of having to follow sterile and emotionless (corporate?)
+There are so many ways to create a memorable experience, but I am sure that many hotels will fail here because of inflexible procedures and because of having to follow sterile and emotionless (corporate?) standards.

 Creating memorable experiences requires that staff can make spontaneous decision without having to fill in a request form; or wait for the Supervisor or Manager to become available to approve an action.
 They should be able to “Just Do It!”, Nike style, without fear of retribution if things go wrong, as they will do sometimes.